rpatil524/datamesh-manager-connector-databricks/README.md

-Data Mesh Manager Agent for Databricks
+Data Mesh Manager Connector for Databricks
 ===

-The agent for databricks is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-agent-databricks](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-agent-databricks) to be deployed in your environment.
+The connector for databricks is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-connector-databricks](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-connector-databricks) to be deployed in your environment.

 ## Features